MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 SSMS no longer shares components with SQL Engine:

-- A lot of effort went in to avoid sharing components with SQL Engine, which often resulted in serviceability issues (one clobbering the files installed by the other).
+- A lot of effort went in to avoid sharing components with SQL Engine, which often resulted in serviceability issues from SQL or SSMS installs overwriting files installed by the other.

 SSMS now requires NetFx 4.7.2 or greater:

-- We upgraded our minimum requirement from NetFx4.6.1 to NetFx4.7.2: this will allow us to take advantage of the new functionality exposed by the new framework.
+- We upgraded our minimum requirement from NetFx4.6.1 to NetFx4.7.2: this allows us to take advantage of the new functionality exposed by the new framework.

-SSMS is not supported on Windows 8 and Windows Server 2012; Windows 10 / Windows Server 2016 will require at least version 1607 (10.0.14393):
+SSMS is not supported on Windows 8.
+Windows 10 / Windows Server 2016 requires version 1607 (10.0.14393) or later:

-- Due to the new dependency on NetFx 4.7.2, SSMS 18.0 does not install on Windows 8 and Windows Server 2012 and older versions of Windows 10 and Windows Server 2016.
-SSMS setup will block on those operating systemss.
-Note: Windows 8.1 is still supported.
+- Due to the new dependency on NetFx 4.7.2, SSMS 18.0 does not install on Windows 8, older versions of Windows 10, and Windows Server 2016.
+SSMS setup will block on those operating systems.
+Windows 8.1 is still supported.

 SSMS is not added to the PATH environment variable:

-- Path to SSMS.EXE (and Tools in general) is not added to the path anymore.
+- Path to SSMS.EXE (and tools in general) is not added to the path anymore.
 The users can either add it themselves or, if on a modern Windows, rely on the Start menu.

 Support for [!INCLUDE[sql-server-2019](..\includes\sssqlv15-md.md)]

-- This is the first release of SSMS that is be fully *aware* of [!INCLUDE[sql-server-2019](..\includes\sssqlv15-md.md)] (compatLevel 150, etc…)
+- This is the first release of SSMS that is be fully *aware* of [!INCLUDE[sql-server-2019](..\includes\sssqlv15-md.md)] (compatLevel 150, etc…).
-- Support "BATCH_STARTED_GROUP" and "BATCH_COMPLETED_GROUP" in SQLSERVER2018 and managed instance in SSMS
+- Support "BATCH_STARTED_GROUP" and "BATCH_COMPLETED_GROUP" in [!INCLUDE[sql-server-2019](..\includes\sssqlv15-md.md)] and SQL Database Managed Instance in SSMS.
-- SMO support for UDF Inlining
+- SMO support for UDF Inlining.
-- GraphDB: Add flag in showplan for Graph TC Sequence
+- GraphDB: Add flag in showplan for Graph TC Sequence.
-- Always Encrypted: added support for Always Encrypted with secure enclaves
+- Always Encrypted: Added support for [Always Encrypted with secure enclaves](../relational-databases/security/encryption/always-encrypted-enclaves.md).
+  - Connection dialog has a new "Always Encrypted" tab when the user clicks on the "Options" button to enable and configure enclave support.

 Package IDs no longer needed to develop SSMS Extensions:

-- In the past, SSMS was selectively loading only well-known packages, requiring developers to register their own package.
+- SSMS was selectively loading only well-known packages, requiring developers to register their own packages.
 This is no longer the case.

 Better Azure SQL support:

-- SLO/Edition/MaxSize database properties now accept custom names, making it easier to support future editions of Azure SQL databases.
+- SLO/Edition/MaxSize database properties now accept custom names, making it easier to support future editions of Azure SQL Database.
+- Added support for recently added vCore SKUs (General Purpose and Business Critical): Gen4_24 and all the Gen5.

 SMO:

-- Extend SMO Support for Resumable Index Creation
+- Extend SMO Support for Resumable Index Creation.
 - Added new event on SMO objects ("PropertyMissing") to help application authors to detect SMO performance issues sooner.
+- Exposed new *DefaultBackupChecksum* property on the Configuration object which maps to the "backup checksum default" server configuration.

 SSMS:

 - Exposing AUTOGROW_ALL_FILES config option  for Filegroups in SSMS
 - Removed risky 'lightweight pooling' and 'priority boost' options from SSMS GUI (see https://blogs.msdn.microsoft.com/arvindsh/2010/01/26/priority-boost-details-and-why-its-not-recommended/)
-- SQL Editor honors the CTRL+D shortcut to duplicate lines (see https://feedback.azure.com/forums/908035-sql-server/suggestions/32896594)
+- SQL Editor honors the **CTRL+D** shortcut to duplicate lines (see https://feedback.azure.com/forums/908035-sql-server/suggestions/32896594)
-- New menu and key bindings to creates files: CTRL+ALT+N. CTRL+N will continue to create a new query.
+- New menu and key bindings to creates files: **CTRL+ALT+N**. **CTRL+N** will continue to create a new query.
-- **New Firewall Rule** dialog now allow the user to specify a rule name, instead of automatically generating one on behalf of the user (see https://feedback.azure.com/forums/908035-sql-server/suggestions/32902039)
+- **New Firewall Rule** dialog now allow the user to specify a rule name, instead of automatically generating one.
+See https://feedback.azure.com/forums/908035-sql-server/suggestions/32902039.
-- Data Classification: updated the recommendations
+- Data Classification: updated the recommendations.
-- Improved intellisense in Editor especially for v140 T-SQL
+- Improved intellisense in Editor especially for v140 T-SQL.
-- Support for all Tier-1 language
+- Support for all Tier-1 languages.
 - Added support in SSMS UI for UTF-8 on collation dialog.
 - Switched to "Windows Credential Manager" for connection dialog MRU passwords.
 This will address a long outstanding issue where persistence of passwords was not always reliable.
 See https://feedback.azure.com/forums/908035-sql-server/suggestions/32896486.
 - Support for High DPI is enabled by default.
+- Improved support for multi-monitor systems by making sure that more and more dialogs and windows pop up on the expected monitor.
+- Exposed the 'backup checksum default' server configuration in the new Database Settings page of the Server Properties Dialog.
+See https://feedback.azure.com/forums/908035-sql-server/suggestions/34634974.

 SSMS / ShowPlan:

 - Added actual time elapsed, actual vs estimated rows under ShowPlan operator node if they are available.
 This will make actual plan look consistent with Live Query Stats plan.
 - Modified tooltip and added comment when clicking on Edit Query Button for a ShowPlan, to indicate to user that the ShowPlan might be truncated by the SQL engine if the query is over 4000 characters.
+- Added logic to display the "Materializer Operator (External Select)".
+- Add new showplan attribute BatchModeOnRowStoreUsed to easily identify queries that are using the "batch-mode scan on rowstores" feature.
+Anytime a query performs batch-mode scan on rowstores, a new attribute (BatchModeOnRowStoreUsed="true") gets added to StmtSimple element.

 Always On: